NirmalkumarNK2/NirmalkumarNK2/README.md

-- 👋 Hi, I’m Nirmal kumar (Software developer)
+- 👋 Hi, I’m Nirmal kumar (Software developer).
-- 👀 I’m interested in new technologies
+- 👀 I’m interested in new technologies.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently Mern Stack.
-- 💞️ I’m looking to collaborate on python projects works
+- 💞️ I’m looking to collaborate on python projects works.
 - 📫 How to reach me at nirmalkumarv0206@gmail.com

 <!---